 Once you've visited all of the city's major sights, take the time to stroll through its streets and soak up the atmosphere.
 Shiraz is really beautiful and its streets are full of activities.
 There are lots of interesting shops and places to eat, and everything is within walking distance!

-You will be enveloped by the strong culture of this city.
-The gardens, mansions, tombs are all interwoven with intricate details of remarkable history.
+The strong culture of this city will envelop you.
+The gardens, mansions, and tombs are all interwoven with intricate details of remarkable history.
 Do not hesitate to speak to locals, especially young people.
 Almost everyone speaks English well enough to carry on a conversation.
 Everyone is more than welcoming and they are usually interested in getting to know you.
 They are very welcoming, so don't be surprised if some of them even invite you to be their guest.
 So don't be afraid of getting lost in the chaos of the streets, smelling fresh herbs and spices in the markets, and don't forget to try their pistachios!

 If you get tired of exploring and shopping, you’ll also find a number of cafes and restaurants located within the bazaar.
 You can rest with a cup of tea or taste some traditional delicacies of Shiraz.